 NEXLIZET decreases cholesterol synthesis and possibly the synthesis of other biologically active substances derived from cholesterol and may cause harm to the breastfed infant.
-Because of the potential for serious adverse reactions in a breastfed infant, based on the mechanism of action, advise patients that breastfeeding is not recommended during treatment with NEXLIZET [see Pregnancy, CLINICAL PHARMACOLOGY].
+Because of the potential for serious adverse reactions in a breastfed infant, based on the mechanism of action, advise patients that breastfeeding is not recommended during treatment with NEXLIZET [see Use In Specific Populations, CLINICAL PHARMACOLOGY].

 Ezetimibe was present in the milk of lactating rats.
 The pup to maternal plasma ratio for total ezetimibe was 0.5 on lactation day 12.

 The safety and effectiveness of NEXLIZET have not been established in pediatric patients.

 Of the 301 patients in the clinical trial of NEXLIZET, 149 (50%) were 65 and over, while 49 (16%) were 75 and over.
 No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 However, greater sensitivity of some older individuals cannot be ruled out.